univention/ucsschool-id-connector/docs/admin.rst

   containing the key with which JWT tokens are signed.
 * the group ``ucsschool-id-connector-admins``
   (with DN ``cn=ucsschool-id-connector-admins,cn=groups,$ldap_base``)
-  who's members are allowed to access the ID-Connector HTTP-API.
+  who's members are allowed to access the |IDC| HTTP-API.

 Use of both is explained later on in `Authentication`_